chef-boneyard/chef-web-docs-2016/step_knife/step_knife_data_bag_show.rst

 ..
 This is an included how-to.

+..
 To show the contents of a data bag, enter:

 .. code-block:: bash

    $ knife data bag show admins

-to return:
+to return something like:

 .. code-block:: bash